HL7/carin-digital-insurance-card/input/pagecontent/index.md

 <a name="introduction"> </a>
 ### Introduction

 This implementation guide describes the CARIN for Digital Insurance Card Framework, providing a set of resources that payers can display to consumers via a FHIR API.
-This implementation guide focuses on standardizing how data elements from the physical insurance card can be transimmitted in a FHIR-based exchange, leveraging the Coverage resource as well as Patient and Organization resources.
+This implementation guide focuses on standardizing how data elements from the physical insurance card can be transmitted in a FHIR-based exchange, leveraging the Coverage resource as well as Patient and Organization resources.
 See the Table of Contents for more information.

 <a name="the-carin-alliance"></a>
 ### The CARIN Alliance